ULJ-Yale/qunexsdk/README.md

 Change Log
 ----------

+* 0.5.0 [qunexaccept] Major update to the RunTurnkey acceptance testing script, which should now work on all environments.
 * 0.4.3 [qunexaccept qunexcontainer qunexdevops] Added gitignore, qunexaccept cleanup.
 * 0.4.2 [qunexdevops] Optimized opening hotfixes so they auto checkout the hotfix branch on root repository.
 * 0.4.1 [qunexaccept] Added all and noT2w acceptance test variants for hcpls data.